mvolkmann/blog/src/htmx.md

 a response has been received, use the `hx-on:htmx:after-request` attribute.
 When using JSX, we can avoid cluttering the `form` element by using attribute spreading.
+Another reason to use this is because VS Code does not recognize `hx-on:htmx:after-request` as a valid attribute name.

 ```js
 const reset = {